-We have 26 independent samples of three-dimensional halos for each of the two models we consider: 11 samples of low-mass (L) halos, 11 samples of intermediate-mass (I) halos, and 4 samples of high-mass (H) halos.
+We had 26 independent samples of three-dimensional halos for each of the two models we considered: 11 samples of low-mass (L) halos, 11 samples of intermediate-mass (I) halos, and 4 samples of high-mass (H) halos.
 In total, the 26 $\Lambda$CDM ($fR4$) halo samples are provided with the six phase-space coordinates of the dark matter particles in 20887 (28282) synthetic clusters; the higher number of halos for $fR4$ is the result of the higher $\sigma_8$ of this model.

-As an effect of the cluster mass function, the low-mass samples have $\sim 2000$ halos (1736 and 2303, averaging over all redshifts, for $\Lambda$CDM and $fR4$, respectively), the intermediate-mass samples have $\sim 200$ halos (154 and 251, averaging over all redshifts, for $\Lambda$CDM and $fR4$, respectively), whereas the high-mass samples have $\sim 35$ halos (25 and 46, averaging over all redshifts, respectively for $\Lambda$CDM and $fR4$).
-The redshift dependence of the mass function has clear consequences on the size of the samples in the same mass bin but different redshift: for the low-mass samples, the number of halos at $z=0.00$ is $\sim 3-4$ times higher than at $z=1.00$; for the intermediate-mass samples, this ratio is $\sim 28-38$.
+As an effect of the cluster mass function, the low-mass samples have $\sim 2000$ halos at each redshift (1736 and 2303, averaging over all redshifts, for $\Lambda$CDM and $fR4$, respectively), the intermediate-mass samples have $\sim 200$ halos (154 and 251, averaging over all redshifts, for $\Lambda$CDM and $fR4$, respectively), and the high-mass samples have $\sim 35$ halos (25 and 46, averaging over all redshifts, for $\Lambda$CDM and $fR4$, respectively).
+The redshift dependence of the mass function has clear consequences for the size of the samples in the same mass bin but different redshift: for the low-mass samples, the number of halos at $z=0.00$ is $\sim 3-4$ times higher than at $z=1.00$; for the intermediate-mass samples, this ratio is $\sim 28-38$.